minikN/nix/README.md

 - Many more

 ## Credit
-Most of my emacs configuration is taken from Andre Tropin's [RDE](https://github.com/abcdw/rde/tree/master).
+Most of my emacs configuration is taken from Andrew Tropin's [RDE](https://github.com/abcdw/rde/tree/master).
 Full credit goes to him and all the people contributing to the project.
 Check it out, it's a great project!